idvoretskyi/oci-k8s/docs/security-scanning.md

 ## Security Best Practices

-When developing Terraform/OpenTofu code for this project:
+When developing OpenTofu code for this project:

 1. Avoid hardcoding sensitive data (passwords, tokens)
 2. Use minimal IAM permissions (principle of least privilege)